Adversarial Defenses via Vector Quantization

-\textbf{SVHN.} The model $\mathbf{f}$ achieves 94.24\% accuracy on the validation set of SVHN.
-The attack is $\textrm{PGD}^{20}$, with a step size of $\alpha=\epsilon/10$.
-The noise level is set to $\sigma=\tau=4$ for both pRD and swRD, and the coefficient is $\beta=0.5$ in swRD.
-The results are presented in Table \ref{tab:svhn} and the right of Figure \ref{fig:three_evl}. \\
+\item \textbf{ImageNet.} The base model $\mathbf{f}$ used for ImageNet is EfficientNet-v2-s.
+We utilize the well-trained model provided by PyTorch, which achieves 84.23\% accuracy on the clean ImageNet validation set.
+Each image is resized and cropped to $328 \times 328$ pixels.
+The noise level is set to $\sigma=\tau=4$ for both pRD and swRD, and the coefficient is $\beta=0.1$ in swRD.
+The results are presented in Table \ref{tab:imagenet}. \end{itemize}

-The experimental results show that for the MNIST dataset, our pRD defense exhibits greater robustness than the other methods when the perturbation size is large, while swRD consistently outperforms the other defenses.
-When $\epsilon$ is small, the robust accuracy of RandDisc is higher than that of pRD, and is close to that of swRD, which is in agreement with the outcomes of our theoretical experiments in Section \ref{sec:kld experiment}.
-The results obtained on the CIFAR10 and SVHN datasets demonstrate a similar trend.
-That is, other defenses, especially RandDisc, have higher natural accuracy than our defenses.
-However, as the perturbation radius increases, the robust accuracy of our defenses becomes increasingly superior to that of other algorithms.